Whistleblowing Alert Procedure

 6. What are the rights of data Subjects?

-In accordance with applicable regulations on the protection of personal data, all Data Subjects have the right to access, rectify and restrict the processing of their personal data.
+Subject to applicable regulations on the protection of personal data, all Data Subjects have the right to access, rectify and restrict the processing of their personal data.

 The right of access may be limited according to the person exercising it, the stage of the investigation and the risks of identifying the Whistleblower.